Mienjung97/PROject-GOLFblog/README.md

 | Status | **Main Website - User Logged Out**
 |:-------:|:--------|
 | &check; | Typing in a incorrect URL on the page loads the 404 error page
-| &check; | Pasting page that needs authentication loads a forbidden page
+| &check; | Pasting page that needs authentication loads the log in page
 | &check; | Clicking the nav logo loads the home page
-| &check; | Clicking the Home button on the nav bar loads the home page and lists all reviews
+| &check; | Clicking the Home button on the nav bar loads the home page and lists all posts
-| &check; | Clicking the All button on the nav bar lists all reviews
-| &check; | Clicking the Albums button on the nav bar lists all album reviews
-| &check; | Clicking the Concert button on the nav bar lists all concert reviews
+| &check; | Clicking the Register link loads the Register page
-| &check; | Clicking the Log In / Sign Up loads the sign up page
+| &check; | Clicking the Log In link loads the Log In page
-| &check; | 6 Reviews are rendered for the user on all / albums / concert page before pagination kicks in
+| &check; | 12 posts are rendered for the user on home page before pagination kicks in
-| &check; | Clicking the Read More button on the a review card loads the review detail page
+| &check; | Clicking the area underneath the author on the a post card loads the review detail page
+| &check; | In the details view or the home page, clicking any username will redirect to the Log In page
 | &check; | In the details view the user cannot create a comment
+| &check; | Clicking the Facebook link in the footer area opens Facebook in a new window
 | &check; | Clicking the Instagram link in the footer area opens Instagram in a new window
-| &check; | Clicking the YouTube link in the footer area opens YouTube in a new window
 | &check; | Clicking the LinkedInlink in the footer area opens LinkedIN in a new window
-| &check; | Clicking the Twitter link in the footer area opens Twitter in a new window

 | Status | **Main Website - User Logged In**
 |:-------:|:--------|
 | &check; | Typing in a incorrect URL on the page loads the 404 error page
-| &check; | Pasting page that needs authentication loads a forbidden page
+| &check; | User cannot access Admin Panel without being staff member
 | &check; | Clicking the nav logo loads the home page
-| &check; | Clicking the Home button on the nav bar loads the home page and lists all reviews
+| &check; | Clicking the Home button on the nav bar loads the home page and lists all posts
-| &check; | Clicking the All button on the nav bar lists all reviews
-| &check; | Clicking the Albums button on the nav bar lists all album reviews
-| &check; | Clicking the Concert button on the nav bar lists all concert reviews
-| &check; | 6 Reviews are rendered for the user on all / albums / concert page before pagination kicks in
+| &check; | 12 posts are rendered for the user on home page before pagination kicks in
-| &check; | Clicking the Read More button on the a review card loads the review detail page
+| &check; | Clicking the area underneath the author on the a post card loads the review detail page
+| &check; | In the details view or the home page, clicking any username will redirect to their page
-| &check; | In the detail view the logged in user can comment a review
+| &check; | In the detail view the logged in user can comment underneath a post
-| &check; | When user submits a comment a message with approval information is being showed on the page
+| &check; | When user submits a comment a confirmation message is being shown on the page
 | &check; | In the detail view the logged in user can update/delete the comments written by themselves
-| &check; | Clicking the update button loads the update comment page
+| &check; | Clicking the update button the comment text will show in the comment box
 | &check; | Clicking the delete button loads the delete comment page
-| &check; | In the detail view the logged in user can like/unlike reviews
+| &check; | In the detail view the logged in user can like/unlike posts
-| &check; | In the detail view the logged in user can update/delete the reviews written by themselves
+| &check; | In the detail view the logged in user can update/delete the post written by themselves
-| &check; | Clicking the update button in the detail view loads the update review page
+| &check; | Clicking the edit button in the detail view loads the edit post page
-| &check; | Clicking the delete button in the detail view loads the delete review page
+| &check; | Clicking the delete button in the detail view loads the delete post page
-| &check; | Clicking the My Reviews button in the logged in user menu lists the logged in users reviews
+| &check; | Clicking the Show Posts button in the logged in user menu lists the logged in users posts
-| &check; | Clicking the update button in the My Reviews view loads the update review page
-| &check; | Clicking the delete button in the My Reviews view loads the delete review page
+| &check; | Clicking the Show Drafts button in Show posts lists the logged in users drafts
-| &check; | In the My Reviews view the information about the review status is correct
 | &check; | In the logged in user menu the Admin Area is not visible
-| &check; | Clicking the Show Profile Page button in the logged in user menu loads the My Profile page
+| &check; | Clicking the Profile Page button in the logged in user menu loads the Profile page
 | &check; | Clicking the Instagram link in the footer area opens Instagram in a new window
+| &check; | Clicking the Facebook link in the footer area opens Facebook in a new window
-| &check; | Clicking the YouTube link in the footer area opens YouTube in a new window
+| &check; | Clicking the Instagram link in the footer area opens Instagram in a new window
 | &check; | Clicking the LinkedInlink in the footer area opens LinkedIN in a new window
-| &check; | Clicking the Twitter link in the footer area opens Twitter in a new window

 | Status | **Main Website - Admin Logged In**
 |:-------:|:--------|
-| &check; | Clicking the Admin Area button in the logged in user menu loads the Admin Area Page
+| &check; | Clicking the Admin Panel button in the Nav-bar loads the Admin Panel Page
-| &check; | In the review section.
-Clicking the approve / unapprove / publish / unpublish toggles the approve and status signs
-| &check; | The view button is only visible if a review is published
-| &check; | In the comment section.
-Clicking the approve / unapprove toggles the approve and status signs
-| &cross; | When clicking delete / add genre the appropiate page loads and shows success page after submit

 | &check; | Total Users shows correct number of total users
 | &check; | Total Reviews shows the correct number of total reviews
 | &check; | Total Comments shows the correct number of total comments